AgyLuczak/MUM-S-TO-DO-LIST/README.md

 - Collapsible Sort Options:

 Upon clicking the filter button, users are presented with a collapsible list that offers sorting options ( e.g. alphabetically, or by importance).
 This allows for a customized viewing experience.
-(For more details on searching functionality read this section...)
 Each option is a link that modifies the display of the to-do list according to the selected sort method.

 ![footer_functionality](./docs/footer_functionality.png)